RohanPramanik56/SQL/05_Orcale SQL/FlowControlAndConversionFunctions.md

 -- Convert the string 20-02-2023 to a date
 SELECT TO_DATE('20-02-2023', 'DD-MM-YYYY') AS converted_date
 FROM dual;
+/*Explanation:
+This query converts the string 20-02-2023 to a date using the format DD-MM-YYYY.
+*/

 -- Convert the string 20 Feb 2023 to a date
 SELECT TO_DATE('20 Feb 2023', 'DD MON YYYY') AS converted_date
 FROM dual;
+/* Explanation:
+This query converts the string 20 Feb 2023 to a date using the format DD MON YYYY.
+*/
 ```

 - **TO_CHAR Function**